SuperEllipse/CML-LLM-HOL-Workshop/005_finetuning-to-finance-domain/README.md

 ## Objective:
 In this use case we will use adapt a large language Model to financial domain by fine tuning the model to a custom dataset.
 The idea is to make the model more context aware to financial data and serve as a helpful tool for the task of providing summaries of financial documents that contains both textual and numerical information.
-To get an idea of the different possible domains that you can adapt LLM Use cases to, please refer to the picture below
+To get an idea of the different possible domains that you can adapt LLM Use cases refer to the picture in jupyter notebook.

 ## Description:
 Using LoRA adapters is now a popular technique for tuning large language models.
 This method is called as Performance Efficient Fine Tuning approach since